hemanthkumar-coder/Airplane-Booking-System/README.md

 }
 ```

-2.Get Citys -GET REQUEST - api/v1/cities - this endpoint respond you with all availiable Citys
+2.Get Citys -GET REQUEST - api/v1/cities - this endpoint respond you with all availiable Citys.

-3.Get City with id - GET REQUEST - api/v1/cities/:id - this endpoint take id in request params and give you details about City with specific id
+3.Get City with id - GET REQUEST - api/v1/cities/:id - this endpoint take id in request params and give you details about City with specific id.

-4.Update City - PATCH REQUEST - api/v1/cities/:id - this request update the Airplanw with given City id
+4.Update City - PATCH REQUEST - api/v1/cities/:id - this request update the Airplanw with given City id.
 Sample Request Body

 ```